 Best Tokyo DisneySea Attractions & Ride Guide

-This guide to Tokyo DisneySea attractions contains short reviews and numerical scores for every ride and show in the park, plus FastPass recommendations.
-If you’re planning a trip to Tokyo Disney Resort, this is a great place to start when determining what to do and when to do it.
-Unlike Tokyo Disneyland, (see our Tokyo Disneyland Attraction Guide for more about that park), DisneySea is incredibly unique, and unlike any park you’ve ever experienced.
-(Last updated July 25, 2019.)
+This guide to Tokyo DisneySea attractions contains reviews and ratings for every ride and show in the park, plus line-skipping recommendations.
+If you’re planning a trip to Japan, this is a great place to start when determining which attractions to do, when and how.

 Tokyo DisneySea is the best Disney theme park in the world.
-This is not just because of its stellar attraction lineup, but also because of its transportive sense of place, dining options, general ambiance, and the infectious attitudes of other guests and Cast Members.
+That was true even before Fantasy Springs.
+This is not just because of its stellar ride roster–which is now even better–but also because of its transportive sense of place, dining options, general ambiance, and the infectious attitudes of other guests and Cast Members.
 It’s difficult to fathom if you’ve never been, and this may seem like unattainable hype that the park could never live up to, but the whole of Tokyo DisneySea is so much more than the sum of its parts.

 While originally envisioned as a more mature park to appeal to Japan’s aging population, Tokyo DisneySea has shifted its direction a bit since opening by adding attractions and characters based on Disney characters.
 Regardless of the recent change in direction, Tokyo DisneySea remains a decidedly adult park.
 It’s really a theme park unlike anything else Disney has to offer.
 There is still plenty to do for kids, but they’re more likely to prefer Tokyo Disneyland, as much of the brilliance of Tokyo DisneySea will be lost on them.